Walking in Rachel Carson's Footsteps

 Her suggestion carried the day and the band of concerned citizens petitioned the young organization for a chapter.
 By that fall, The Nature Conservancy had founded its fourth state chapter.
 Carson became the founding chairman and remained honorary chairman until her death.

-The Nature Conservancy’s Rachel Carson Salt Pond Preserve in New Harbor protects the area where she researched her 1955 book Edge of the Sea.
+Carson’s legacy of conservation continues to this day: At her direction, royalties from Silent Spring have helped TNC protect the Rachel Carson Salt Pond Preserve in New Harbor, where she researched her 1955 book Edge of the Sea.
 This spot acts as a lasting memorial to Carson’s tireless work for nature.

-Rachel Carson National Wildlife Refuge was established in 1966 in cooperation with the State of Maine to protect valuable salt marshes and estuaries for migratory birds.
+After her passing, TNC transferred conservation lands to the U.S. Fish and Wildlife Service that, along with a collection of other parcels, became the Rachel Carson National Wildlife Refuge to further protect valuable salt marshes and estuaries for migratory birds.
 The refuge consists of eleven divisions dispersed along 50 miles of coastline between Kittery and Cape Elizabeth, and currently totals over 5,300 acres.

 The refuge is located along the coast and within a transition zone between the eastern deciduous forests of New England and the northern boreal forest.
 This results in a unique mix of habitats—forested uplands, barrier beaches and dunes, coastal meadows, tidal salt marshes and the distinctive rocky coast—that host a fascinating assortment of plants and animals.